DrK-Lo/lotterhoslabprotocols/collectsampdna.md

 ### 'OGLFix' fixative buffer

 Contact the OGL technicians to request an aliquot of 'OGLFix' fixative buffer with 2 days of notice.
 You will need 1 mL per sample, so calculate the volume needed accordingly, and provide OGL with an autoclaved glass jar of appropriate volume.
 This buffer can be kept at room temperature.

 Use autoclaved sample containers, i.e., 2-mL microcentrifuge tubes (autoclave tubes and caps separately).

-Label the autoclaved tubes and pipette 1 mL of OGLFix into each tube.
+Label the autoclaved tubes and pipette 1 mL of 'OGLFix' into each tube.

-Place a piece of tissue inside the tube - the volume of OGLFix should be at least 5 times the volume of solid tissue.
+Place a piece of tissue inside the tube - the volume of 'OGLFix' should be at least 5 times the volume of solid tissue.

 ### Tips for flash freezing in liquid N2